gbr-dms/rimrep-documentation/docs/architecture/components/iac.md

 6. **Apply to Production**: Run `terraform apply` in the production environment to deploy the changes.

 This process ensures that all updates are thoroughly tested before being deployed to the production environment, maintaining stability and reliability.

+## KrakenD API Gateway

+The KrakenD API Gateway is deployed within the EKS cluster to manage and route API requests.
+It integrates with various backend services to provide a unified API endpoint for external users.

+### Components

+- **KrakenD S3 Plugin**: Integrates with AWS S3 for efficient data access.
+- **KrakenD API Gateway**: Routes API requests to appropriate backend services.

+### Workflow

+1. **KrakenD API Gateway** receives API requests from external users.
+2. Requests are routed to backend services such as **PygeoAPI**, **stac-fastapi**, and **Dashboard**.
+3. **KrakenD S3 Plugin** provides efficient data access from AWS S3.

+## NGINX Ingress Controller

+The NGINX Ingress Controller manages incoming HTTP and HTTPS traffic, providing load balancing, SSL termination, and name-based virtual hosting for the services within the EKS cluster.

+### Workflow

+1. **NGINX Ingress Controller** receives incoming traffic through the AWS NLB.
+2. Traffic is routed to the appropriate service, such as **Keycloak** or **Metcalf**.
+3. The Ingress Controller ensures secure and efficient traffic management.

+## AAF IDP Integration

+Keycloak is integrated with the AAF IDP (Identity Provider) to provide federated authentication and authorization for external users.

+### Components

+- **AAF IDP Realm**: Manages user identities and authentication.
+- **Keycloak**: Provides federated identity management and single sign-on (SSO) capabilities.

+### Workflow

+1. **External Users** authenticate via the **AAF IDP Realm**.
+2. **Keycloak** processes the authentication and provides SSO capabilities for accessing various services within the EKS cluster.

 ## Cluster overview